samadeusfp/alarmBasedPrescriptiveProcessMonitoring/README.md

 - optimize_2_thresholds_prefix.py - Is the thresholding system with 2 thresholds depending on the prefix.
 The prefix that inflicts the change between both thresholds is trained.
 The corresponding script to run the system is test_2_threholds_prefix.py
 - test_2_thresholds_set_prefixes.py - Sets 2 different threshold of the 2 first prefixes.
 The last threshold is valid for all following prefixes. test_2_thresholds_set_prefixes.py generates the respective results
 - optimize_3_thresholds_prefix.py - Sets 2 different threshold of the 3 first prefixes.
 The last threshold is valid for all following prefixes. test_3_thresholds_prefix.py generates the respective results
+- optimize_fire_delay_prefix_length_dependent_threshold.py - Combines the ideas behind the systems "optimize_fire_delay.py" and "optimize_2_thresholds_prefix.py".
+It trains 2 thresholds, that depend on the prefix length, and a fire delay parameter.
+The script test_fire_delay_prefix_length_dependent_threshold.py is the corresponding script to generate the results

 The scripts optimize_threshold_compensation.py and optimize_threshold_effectiveness.py are scripts for experimental purposes and based on optimize_threshold.py.